liweinan/liweinan.github.io/_posts/2017-03-15-core-classes-to-implement-resteasy-container.md

 ---
 title: RESTEasy Core Classes To Implement A Container - DRAFT
-abstract: RESTEasy has some embedded containers, such as the Netty container, the Sun JDK HTTP Server container, and the undertow container.
-To implement these containers, we need to understand some clssses that forms the core part of RESTEasy.
+abstract: RESTEasy has some embedded containers, such as the Netty container, the Sun JDK HTTP Server container, and the Undertow container.
+To implement these containers, we need to understand some classes that forms the core part of RESTEasy.
 In this article, I'll make an introduction to these classes.
 ---

 ## _{{ page.title }}_